elegos/ADTlib/README.md

 - `Utils\Exe`: a utility class to easily execute adb/fastboot commands.
 - `Utils\ResourcesManager`: a utility class to automatically extract adb, fastboot and their DLLs to an %AppData% subfolder; to retrieve their location (execution path).
 It's a singleton.
 - `Extensions.cs` file: some useful string extensions for the ADB arguments.

+---
+## Changelog ##
+0.2.0.0

+- The state of the device is been read dynamically executing `adb get-state`

+0.1.0.0

+- Initial commit